strimzi/proposals/083-stretch-cluster.md

 ## Motivation

-By distributing Kafka nodes across multiple clusters, a stretch Kafka cluster can tolerate outages of individual Kubernetes clusters and will continue to serve clients seamlessly even if one of the clusters goes down.
+By evenly distributing Kafka nodes across multiple Kubernetes clusters, a stretch Kafka cluster can tolerate outages of individual Kubernetes clusters, and continue to serve clients seamlessly.

 ## Proposal